 \subsection{Disk colliding with stellar debris}

-As theories using the EMRI system as the main driver behind QPEs are being increasingly more developed, a new idea about the dominant source of the emission emerged.
-As of now, crashing of the star itself with the disk is the popular mechanism, but $M_1$ loses a lot of material via ablation during this process.
-Analytical estimates made by \citet{yao2024} (provided in their Fig. 11) show that the material released from the star forms a `triaxial' ellipsoid.
+As theories using the EMRI system as the main driver behind QPEs are increasingly in development, a novel notion regarding the dominant source of the emission has emerged.
+At present, a scenario involving a crash of the star itself with the disk is a largely popular mechanism, but $M_1$ would end up losing a lot of material via ablation during this process.
+Analytical estimates made by \citet[][see their Fig. 11]{yao2024} show that the material released from the star forms a ``triaxial" ellipsoid.
 This elongated cloud of stellar debris is stretched along the orbit of the EMRI, piercing the accretion disk and subsequently creating shocks.
-First analytical and numerical approximations of the eruption timings and emission have been recently made in \citet{Linial_2025}, concluding that these estimates align with current observational trends, such as $\Delta t \propto P_\text{QPE}$ and $E_\text{ej} \propto P_\text{QPE}$; see also their Section 6.4.
-In other words, equations describing the emission and timings of stellar debris during the transition align with the trend that the transition duration and energy released correlate with the QPE periods.
+The first analytical and numerical approximations of the eruption timings and emission were recently carried out in \citet{Linial_2025}, concluding that these estimates are aligned with current observational trends, such as $\Delta t \propto P_\text{QPE}$ and $E_\text{ej} \propto P_\text{QPE}$ (see also their Section 6.4).
+In other words, equations describing the emission and timings of stellar debris during the transition are aligned with a trend that supports the correlation of the transition duration and energy released with the QPE periods.

-If the predicted mass of the debris stream overcomes the mass of the disk it intercepts, strong shocks will occur, interrupting the azimuthal flow of the disk.
-However, the condition \cite[see section 3.4 of][]{Linial_2025} for this kind of regime implies a very small orbital period of the EMRI that only 3 QPE sources would satisfy for fiducial values ($M_1$ mass, stripping efficiency, and so on).
-Otherwise, the stellar debris is deflected or mixed into the flow.
-This condition is approximate, meaning that we would need a hydrodynamical simulation to test this.
+If the predicted mass of the debris stream ends up overcoming the mass of the disk it intercepts, strong shocks will occur, interrupting the azimuthal flow of the disk.
+However, the condition \cite[see Section 3.4 of][]{Linial_2025} for this kind of regime would imply a very small orbital period of the EMRI, which only three QPE sources would be able to satisfy for fiducial values ($M_1$ mass, stripping efficiency, etc.).
+Otherwise, the stellar debris would get deflected or mixed into the flow.
+This condition is an approximation, meaning that it would need to be tested via a hydrodynamical simulation.